EricKMY/posd2020f_TA/README.md

   └── Rectangle(id:4)
 ```
 * `getShapeById()`: Should throw std::string "Only compound shape can get shape!" when the input shape is not iterable.
-* `getShapeById()`: Should throw std::string "Expected get shape but shape not found" when no shpe found with the given id.
+* `getShapeById()`: Should throw std::string "Expected get shape but shape not found" when no shape found with the given id.

 * `filterShape()`: Return the shapes under the input shape tree sturctur that match the given filter.
-* `filterShape()`: Should throw std::string "Only compound shape can get shape!" when the input shape is not iterable.
+* `filterShape()`: Should throw std::string "Only compound shape can filter shape!" when the input shape is not iterable.

-5. Implement following class in `utility.h` and the corresponding unit test in `ut_utility.h`.
+7. Implement following class in `utility.h` and the corresponding unit test in `ut_utility.h`.
 ```
 class AreaFilter {
     AreaFilter(double upperBound, double lowerBound) {}